Optical Tautochrone and Squeezing Dynamics in Nonuniform Lattices

 This analogy between the classical lattice dynamics and the quantum harmonic oscillator motivates us to explore whether states resembling coherent and squeezed states can be supported within the lattice.
 To this end, we examine how the initial beam width \(w_0\) influences the dynamics.
-In Figs.~\ref{fig3}(b1)-\ref{fig3}(b3) we display the evolution of the magnitude $|\psi_n(z)|$ for three different choices of \( w_0 \): In Fig.~\ref{fig3}(b1), the initial condition corresponds to a narrow beam, i.e. a small \( w_0 \).
-Two key features are evident: (i) the packet continues to undergo oscillatory motion (the blacked dashed line shows the position of the Gaussian center), and (ii) its shape periodically broadens and compresses as it propagates through the lattice.
-That is, its width varies with the propagation distance \( z \), i.e. \( w = w(z) \), with initial value \( w(0) = w_0 \).
+In Figs.~\ref{fig3}(b1)–(b3) we present the evolution of the magnitude $|\psi_n(z)|$ for three different choices of \( w_0 \): in Fig.~\ref{fig3}(b1), the initial condition corresponds to a narrow beam, i.e., a small \( w_0 \).
+Two key features are evident: (i) the packet continues to undergo oscillatory motion (the black dashed line shows the position of the Gaussian center), and (ii) its shape periodically broadens and compresses as it propagates through the lattice.
+That is, its width varies with the propagation distance \( z \), i.e., \( w = w(z) \), with initial value \( w(0) = w_0 \).
 This situation is analogous to \emph{phase squeezing} in quantum optics, where the phase uncertainty is reduced at the expense of enhanced fluctuations in the amplitude quadrature.
 A similar broadening and compression of the shape is observed when \( w_0 \) is large, as shown in Fig.~\ref{fig3}(b3).
 In the latter regime, the evolution corresponds to \emph{amplitude squeezing}, in which the amplitude noise is suppressed while the phase fluctuations increase.
 Moreover, there exists a particular initial width \( w_0 \), used in Fig.~\ref{fig3}(b2), for which \( w(z) = w_0 \) along the whole trajectory.
 In the latter situation the beam preserves its width during propagation; the propagation is coherent-state-like.
-Furthermore, Figs.~\ref{fig3}(c1)–\ref{fig3}(c3) show the evolution of the Wigner distribution [Eq.~\eqref{eqWigner}] corresponding to the beams depicted in Figs.~\ref{fig3}(b1)–\ref{fig3}(b3).
+Furthermore, Figs.~\ref{fig3}(c1)–(c3) show the evolution of the Wigner distribution [Eq.~\eqref{eqWigner}] corresponding to the beams depicted in Figs.~\ref{fig3}(b1–(b3).
 In particular, each panel depicts how a contour of the Wigner distribution evolves with the propagation distance~$z$.
-In Fig.~\ref{fig3}(b1), the contour is an ellipse elongated along the $p$-axis, while in Fig.~\ref{fig3}(b3) it is an ellipse elongated along the $x$-axis.
-By contrast, in Fig.~\ref{fig3}(b2) the contour is a circle.
+In Fig.~\ref{fig3}(c1), the contour is an ellipse elongated along the $p$ axis, while in Fig.~\ref{fig3}(c3) it is an ellipse elongated along the $x$ axis.
+By contrast, in Fig.~\ref{fig3}(c2) the contour is a circle.
 The background shading indicates the projection of the contour onto the x-axis, corresponding to the evolution of $w(z)$.
 In Figs.~\ref{fig3}(b1) and \ref{fig3}(b3) the background shading varies with~$z$, indicating periodic squeezing and broadening.
 In Fig.~\ref{fig3}(b2), even though the circular contour also rotates with~$z$, its projection remains unchanged, and the background shading does not vary, reflecting coherent-state-like evolution.
+It is stressed here that in SM \cite{Supplemental} we further explore the tautochrone and squeezing effects by investigating the role of the coupling inhomogeneity $C$, by demonstrating the focusing of random initial states, and by examining the impact of coupling disorder on the dynamics.